Nancy Neaher Maas

 As Juror: painting competitions in Ithaca and Florida.

-Workshops: Ithaca, Boca Raton, Fort Lauderdale, FL., Cazenovia, NY, Phoenix, AZ.
+Workshops: Ithaca, Boca Raton, Fort Lauderdale, FL., Cazenovia, NY, Phoenix, AZ, January 2018 Fort Worth, TX.
 See workshops for further information.

 Nancy is also an art historian, specializing in the arts of Africa.
-She taught at the university level for many years, at Hunter College, New York City, Wayne State University, Detroit, Cornell University, Ithaca, New York, SUNY Cortland College, Cortland, New York, and Ithaca College, Ithaca, New York.
+She taught at the university level for many years in Detroit (Wayne State University), and upstate N. Y. (Cornell University and Ithaca College).
 Education: Smith College (B.A.cum laude), Harvard University (M.A.T.) and Stanford University (M.A., Ph.D.).
 She continues to research and write about Nigerian metalwork, her specialty.

-I am a watercolorist for life.
+“I am a watercolorist for life.
 Watercolor provides all the danger, surprise and excitement I could want from a painting medium.
 Together, pigment and water dominate the painting process as they roll across a paper surface at breakneck speed.
 We must act quickly to staunch this duo’s progress, attempting to carve purposeful images out of a uniquely fluid and animate essence.
 I love this challenge, for it requires constant dialogue.
 The medium and I impose our will on paper, hoping for a result that marries both our efforts.

 Giving expression to movement and rhythm seems to be a logical consequence of this exchange.
 Whether it’s a watercolor weaving, a collage, or a traditional painting, I can’t resist the desire to visualize the energy implicit in a chosen subject.